steventhehistorian/gettingAndCleaningDataProject/README.md

-# gettingAndCleaningDataProject
+# Final Project Details.

+## Code description

+Run the code (run_analysis.R) in R.  Set your working directory to the file that contains the unzipped phone data file.
+Once you set your working directory, you should be able to run the code and get the tidy data output that I uploaded in the assessment.

 ## Data Dictoinary

-### Part 1
+#### Part 1

 "Subject" - The serial number of the test subject.

 "Activity" - The mean of the activity (6 total) being measured

-## Part 2
+#### Part 2
-#### each of the following 178 variables is the average mean and standard deviation of either the x,y, or z axis of the phone sensor.
+##### each of the following 178 variables is the average mean and standard deviation of either the x,y, or z axis of the phone sensor.

 "time_BodyAccelerate-mean-X"